WSDOT-GIS/faa-dof-gp/README.md

 ## TO DO ##
 * Add ability to read the latest zip file from [FAA DOF site](https://nfdc.faa.gov/tod/public/DOFS/) and extract only the desired text file.
 (E.g., extract only the data for WA without having to download the whole zip file.)
-* The remotezip.py script does not work under Windows 7 with Python 2.6 (that comes with ArcGIS 10).
-Fix it (or wait until ArcGIS 10.1)